obsidian-tasks-group/obsidian-tasks/docs/Queries/Global Query.md

 The following settings in the Tasks Options pane control the vault's global query.

-You query should start working immediately, but open queries may need to be refreshed.

 ![Image of the settings options for the global query, showing the default settings.](../images/settings-global-query.png)

+Changing the global query should take effect without restarting Obsidian, but open queries may need to be refreshed.